MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-C-Contracting-Methods-Contract-Types/part-215-Contracting-Negotiation/subpart-215.1-Source-Selection-Processes-Techniques/section-215.101-2-70.md

 (b) *Prohibitions.*

-(1) In accordance with section 814 of the National Defense Authorization Act for Fiscal Year 2017 as amended by section 882 of the National Defense Authorization Act for Fiscal Year 2018 (see 10 U.S.C.
-2302 note), contracting officers shall not use the lowest price technically acceptable source selection process to procure items designated by the requiring activity as personal protective equipment or an aviation critical safety item, when the requiring activity advises the contracting officer that the level of quality or failure of the equipment or item could result in combat casualties.
+(1) In accordance with section 814 of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
+L. 114-328) as amended by section 882 of the National Defense Authorization Act for Fiscal Year 2018 (Pub.
+L. 115-91), contracting officers shall not use the lowest price technically acceptable source selection process to procure items designated by the requiring activity as personal protective equipment or an aviation critical safety item, when the requiring activity advises the contracting officer that the level of quality or failure of the equipment or item could result in combat casualties.
 See 252.209-7010 for the definition and identification of critical safety items.

 (2) In accordance with section 832 of the National Defense Authorization Act for Fiscal Year 2018 (see 10 U.S.C.
-2442 note), contracting officers shall not use the lowest price technically acceptable source selection process to acquire engineering and manufacturing development for a major defense acquisition program for which budgetary authority is requested beginning in fiscal year 2019.
+4232), contracting officers shall not use the lowest price technically acceptable source selection process to acquire engineering and manufacturing development for a major defense acquisition program for which budgetary authority is requested beginning in fiscal year 2019.

 (3) Contracting officers shall make award decisions based on best value factors and criteria, as determined by the resource sponsor (in accordance with agency procedures), for an auditing contract.
 The use of the lowest price technically acceptable source selection process is prohibited (10 U.S.C.
-254b).
+240f).

 [84 FR 50788, Sept.
-26, 2019]
+26, 2019, as amended at 87 FR 76992, Dec.
+16, 2022]